bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 * React is the final remaining component in the MERN stack that students have been learning.

-* React helps us solve the problem of rendering lots of data without slowing down the UI.
+* React helps us solve the problem of rendering a large amount of data without slowing down the UI.

 * React will allow students to build professional single-page applications that they can add to their resumes.